dgodovich/personal_logseq/pages/We go international%3F.md

+- We do not go international is the conclusion
 - International grad programs???
 No idea if it's worth it at all but it doesn't take that much effort to at least look into it a little bit
 - There are obviously a ton of cool researchers everywhere, but it's a lot harder to go abroad
 - Would be super epic